UVA method: Innovations of the UVA Method

 The UVA method regards the company as a network of processes.
 The method makes a precise analysis of all these processes.
-The novelty of the UVA method is to analyse not only the processes related to sold products, but also the ones related to served customers.
+The novelty of the UVA method is to analyse not only the processes related to sold products, but also the ones related to serving customers.

 According to the UVA method, the object of the costing is the sale, not the product.
 Thanks to this new way of viewing things, product-related costs that were indirect now become direct, as from the viewpoint of a sale, all costs are direct: the cost of sold products, the freight cost, the cost of order processing and invoicing, etc. The difference between the amount that is invoiced to the customer and the cost of the sale gives the result: profit or loss.
 The UVA method is the only one that allows one to calculate the profitability of each sale.

 The profitability curve is one of the most valuable indicators provided by the UVA method.
 It has been made possible by choosing to view the sale as a cost object.
 The curve can be plotted out, since one calculates the profitability of each invoice.
-Thanks to the profitability curve, the account managers determine the structure of the company's result and can make precisely-targeted decisions.
+Thanks to the profitability curve, the account managers determine the structure of the company's result and can make precisely targeted decisions.